Yusuf Abdulazeez

-Yusuf Abdulazeez (born 9 March 2002) is a Nigerian professional footballer who plays as an attacker for Swedish club Norrby on loan from Mjällby AIF.
+Yusuf Abdulazeez (born 9 March 2002) is a Nigerian professional footballer who plays as an attacker for Swedish club Norrby.

 Career

 Abdulazeez played for a local team in his hometown of Akure before a move to Zamfara State from where he secured a move to the Savannah Scorpions of Gombe United, whom he helped to gain promotion to the NPFL in 2020.
 Playing for Gombe United, Abdulazee finished as the joint second-highest scorer in the 2021–22 Nigeria Professional League, scoring 16 goals, 3 goals shy of the league top scorer Chijioke Akuneto of Rivers United.

 A transfer to Swedish side Mjällby AIF of the Allsvenskan was agreed in September 2022.
 He signed a three-year deal to keep him in Listerlandet until 2025.
 He made his league debut for Mjälby on 16 October 2022 in a 3–0 home defeat against Hammarby IF.